rhaldkhein/reser/README.md

-# Rengine
+# Reser

-A micro framework for building modular react project.
+An asynchronous DI framework for modular React and React-Native.

-**Features:**
+**Key Features**

-- Modular dependency injection
+- Dependency Injection
-- Asynchronous module loading
+- Asynchronous Service
-- Code splitting
+- Code Splitting
-- Built-in support for persisting `redux` store
+- Persistent `redux` Store
-- Works for both `react` and `react-native`
+- For `react` and `react-native`